ocluf/justship/create-justship/template/README.md

 - 🔑 Create an OAuth credential in **Google Cloud**
 - 🏗️ Set up a project from this repo on **Vercel**: [vercel](https://vercel.com)
 - 🎯 Point your main domain name to your project on Vercel
-- 🔐 create a `.env` at the root level and fill out the environment variables in `env.example`
+- 🔐 fill out the environment variables in `.env`
 - ⚙️ Add those environment variables to your project in Vercel

 Feel free to contribute or suggest improvements! 🤝